SRHgroup/ITRAP2/README.md

 ```R
 object <- smooth_pmhc(object)
 ```
+### 4) Testing each pMHC for each clonotype, to assign antigen-specificity

 Next, we want to label each expanded clone with pMHC specificity.
 We do that by doing the outlier search within your pMHC panel.
 Since we look at the relative to your pMHC panel values, we expect that you have at least 20 different pMHC barcodes in your experiment; otherwise, the pMHC assignments with this function might be flawed.
 For the assignments, we also want you to